Today we’d like to introduce you to Linda Seto.

 Overall, has it been relatively smooth?
 If not, what were some of the struggles along the way?

-I’ve found that creating any new projects or business that’s new or innovative is exciting but does have its challenges.
-By bringing to the table the wisdom learned from past experiences, I’ve been able to create a way of thinking that enables me to always move forward in my goals, overcoming obstacles.
+I’ve found that creating any new project or business that is innovative is exciting but does have its challenges.
+By bringing to the table the wisdom learned from past experiences, I’ve developed a way of thinking that enables me to always move forward in my goals, overcoming obstacles.
+This is incorporated into our program to help teach and motivate our young students.

 1- Have Passion: Being passionate about what you do, helps the flow of energy needed to create, develop, nurture and put into action, all that is required through the process of achieving your goal.